aio-libs/aiohttp/docs/client_quickstart.rst

    timeout expiration.

    Smaller timeouts are not rounded to help testing; in the real life network timeouts usually greater than tens of seconds.
+However, the default threshold value of 5 seconds can be configured using the ``ceil_threshold`` parameter.